eseylar/PortfolioProjects/TopCollegesAnalysis/PythonWebScraping/README.md

+## Web-Scraping Using Python and Beautiful Soup

-#### The first element of this exploratory data analysis was to actually extract the data needed for analysis by using the Python web-scraping library, Beautiful Soup.
+**The first element of this exploratory data analysis was to actually extract the data needed for analysis by using the Python web-scraping library, Beautiful Soup.**

 After looking at several college ranking websites online, I found that Niche.com had the most information readily available for web-scraping.
 (Other websites hid quantitative information like acceptance rate or SAT scores behind a paywall; Niche left that information readily accessible.)